TITLE Assistant Director of Student Engagement-Co-Curricular Involvement

 CLASSIFICATION NUMBER 1946

-IMMEDIATE SUPERVISOR Director of Student Engagement
+IMMEDIATE SUPERVISOR Associate Director of the Plaster Student Union/Director of Student Engagement

-MAJOR ADMINISTRATOR Assistant to the Vice President/Director of Plaster Student Union
+MAJOR ADMINISTRATOR Director of Plaster Student Union

 MINIMUM ACCEPTABLE QUALIFICATIONS